bbchk/train/notes.md

 3. It gives an awereness of some techonology history, its bugs, its intricacies very easily, in a processed way by someone already.
 It does shorten a gap between you and tech as well.

+provide people with multiple 3+ sources of knowledge

+docs first, always docs first than another feature

 ---

 ---